djsouthall/beacon/README.md

 ## 0.2.0 Paths

-Many of the scripts in this beacon analysis git will expect two system variables to be set:
+Many of the scripts in this beacon analysis git will expect some system variables to be set:
   - *BEACON_INSTALL_DIR* : This is the location of where beaconroot is installed (see the beaconroot guide)/
   - *BEACON_DATA* : This is the location of the BEACON data.
 This will be the folder than contins myriad of run folders you will want to examine with this code.
+  - *BEACON_ANALYSIS_DIR* : This is the location of this package (the folder that contains the .git file).